Won Global View

 On Friday,

-- The Stoxx 600 fell 1.9% and breached its 100-DMA.
-Next support is at its 200-DMA (-1%).
-We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.
+• The Stoxx 600 fell almost 1% on higher volume and breached its 10-DMA.
+Next support remains at its 21-DMA.
+We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key resistance levels.